It's Rush Limbaugh, the EIB network of the Limbaugh Institute for Advanced Conservative Studies.

 That's the essence of the Supreme Court's decision today.

-Nothing to do with whether or not it's constitutional, nothing to do with whether it was anything legislatively correct, whether or not the people's elected representatives have the right to uh to to make an enforce law in this country.
+Nothing to do with whether or not it's constitutional, nothing to do with whether it was anything legislatively correct, whether or not the people's elected representatives have the right to make and enforce law in this country.

-We had the majority of five justices basically said, We know you people hate gays, and so we're gonna just ram this right back down your throat.
+We had the majority of five justices basically said, we know you people hate gays, and so we're going to just ram this right back down your throat.

 Here, how does it taste?